overgoer/notes/eddytester/Do the TDD.md

-Sampling many customer organizations, I can't help but to note a customer theme we aren't answering well.
+Smpling many customer organizations, I can't help but to note a customer theme we aren't answering well.
 The question is if we are doing test-driven development.

 A lot of us know what it is.
 We usually have learned to recognize it as possibly two different patterns: